Correia-jpv/fucking-awesome-dotnet-core/README.md

 * [SignalR Server](https://github.com/aspnet/SignalR-Server) - A real-time web functionality for web apps, including server-side push.

 ## Windows Service

-## Security
-* [Security](https://github.com/aspnet/Security) - Middleware for security and authorization of web apps.

 ## Starter Kits and Sample Projects
 * [Entropy](https://github.com/aspnet/Entropy) - A chaotic experimental playground for new features and ideas - check here for small and simple samples for individual features.